-Students are required to wear uniforms of the designated scrubs color and white tennis shoes for each lecture, lab, and clinical assignment.
-During the winter months, students are permitted to wear a long-sleeved white shirt under their scrubs top.
+Students must wear uniforms of the designated scrub color and white tennis shoes for each lecture, lab, and clinical assignment.
+During the winter months, students can wear a long- sleeved white shirt under their scrub top.
 Shoes must have a closed-toe and heel for the safety of the students.
 No crocs, flip-flops, sandals, or high heels are permitted.
-Any student, who arrives at a lecture, lab, or clinicals in the incorrect uniform, will be sent home and is responsible for making up any missed classwork or time.
+Any student who arrives at a lecture, lab, or clinicals in the incorrect uniform, will be sent home and is responsible for making up any missed classwork or time.